Leon Cameron: Greater Western Sydney

 Despite the Giants making the 2021 AFL finals series, Cameron resigned as senior coach of GWS Giants on 12 May 2022 after eight years in the senior coaching role.
 This followed a string of poor on-field results for the Giants, and saw Cameron replaced by assistant coach Mark McVeigh as GWS caretaker senior coach for the rest of the 2022 season, following a farewell game against Carlton in Round 9, 2022.
 In the match, GWS lost by a margin of 30 points, and Cameron left the field through a guard of honour from both sides.

+Post coaching career

+In September 2022, Cameron joined the Sydney Swans as coaching director of their Academy, before being promoted to Executive General Manager of Football in November 2023.